yubozhao/website/content/en/docs/components/serving/bentoml.md

 ### Build an iris classifier model server with BentoML

-The following code defines a model API server that requires a `scikit-learn` model, and asks BentoML to figure out the required PyPI packages automatically.
+The following code defines a BentoML prediction service that requires a `scikit-learn` model, and asks BentoML to figure out the required PyPI packages automatically.
 It also defined an API, which is the entry point for accessing this prediction service.
 And the API is expecting a `pandas.DataFrame` object as its input data.